PakhiSumbly/Android-Apps/README.md

 a) UI/UX design,
 b) database integration and
 c) API integration.
-Projects range from productivity tools to multimedia applications, highlighting skills in Java/Kotlin programming and Android Studio development environment."
+Projects range from productivity tools to multimedia applications, highlighting skills in Java/Kotlin programming and Android Studio development environment.